hallie-marshall/ecommerce-promotional-abtesting/README.md

 -	The best combination of features: Top20 customers purchasing Non-Top5 products via SMS with “Your Favorite Product is On Sale!” using a Percentage discount with No Urgency messaging
 -	The lowest conversion rate among multi-variates: Non-Top20 customers purchasing Top5 products via Email with “Exclusive Deal for You!” using a Percentage discount and No Urgency messaging

-By implementing the insights from this study, businesses can:
+By implementing the insights from this study, this organization can:

 - Optimize promotional spending by investing in the most effective discount structures
 -	Improve conversion rates by using data-driven discounting and messaging strategies